Know Your School's Plans for Responding to a Crisis and How to Help

 Throughout any crisis, the primary concern of all district personnel is the safety of the students and school staff.

 Parents who have questions about school crisis responses should contact the school and ask for their crisis team leader, or school administrator.
-Parents may also contact Lincoln Center and speak with the district's School Safety Director at 919.967.8211, ext.
-28284.
+Parents may also contact Lincoln Center and speak with the district's Safe Schools Director at 919.967.8211, ext.
+28285.